Lockheed F-117 Nighthawk: Variants

-F-117N "Seahawk"
+F-117N "Sea Hawk"

-The United States Navy tested the F-117 in 1984 but determined it was unsuitable for carrier use.
+The United States Navy tested the F-117 in 1984, but determined it was unsuitable for carrier use.
 In the early 1990s, Lockheed proposed an upgraded carrier-capable F-117 variant dubbed the "Seahawk" to the Navy as an alternative to the canceled A/F-X program.
-The unsolicited proposal was received poorly by the Department of Defense, which lacked interest in the single mission capabilities on offer, particularly as it would take money away from the Joint Advanced Strike Technology program, which evolved into the Joint Strike Fighter.
+The unsolicited proposal was received poorly by the Department of Defense, which lacked interest in the single-mission capabilities on offer, particularly as it would take money away from the Joint Advanced Strike Technology program, which evolved into the Joint Strike Fighter.
 The F-117N would have differed from the land-based F-117 in several ways, such as the use of "elevators, a bubble canopy, a less sharply swept wing and reconfigured tail".
 It would also be re-engined with General Electric F414 turbofans in place of the General Electric F404s.
 The aircraft would be optionally fitted with hardpoints, allowing for an additional 8000 lb of payload, and a new ground-attack radar with air-to-air capability.
 In that role, the F-117N could carry AIM-120 AMRAAM air-to-air missiles.

 F-117B

-After being rebuffed by the Navy, Lockheed submitted an updated proposal that included afterburning capability and a larger emphasis on the F-117N as a multi-mission aircraft, rather than just an attack aircraft.
+After being rebuffed by the Navy, Lockheed submitted an updated proposal that included afterburning capability and a larger emphasis on the F-117N as a multimission aircraft, rather than just an attack aircraft.
 To boost interest, Lockheed also proposed an F-117B land-based variant that shared most of the F-117N capabilities.
 This variant was proposed to the USAF and RAF.
-Two RAF pilots formally evaluated the aircraft in 1986 as a reward for British help with the American bombing of Libya that year, RAF exchange officers began flying the F-117 in 1987, and the British declined an offer during the Reagan administration to purchase the aircraft.
+Two RAF pilots formally evaluated the aircraft in 1986 as a reward for British help with the American bombing of Libya that year.
+RAF exchange officers began flying the F-117 in 1987, but the British declined an offer during the Reagan administration to purchase the aircraft.
 This renewed F-117N proposal was also known as the A/F-117X.
 Neither the F-117N nor the F-117B were ordered.